 Meditation & Mindfulness for Seniors

 There is no question about the importance of being social, especially elderly people who are prone to isolation and thus depression.
 Physical and mental health can be greatly improved with some good ol’ company or community-based activity.
+Time with family and friends is incredibly important in an aging senior’s life.
 However, some solitude can also do wonders for the mind and body.
 In between social interactions, an older adult with a strong self of self can be alone — but not lonely.
+It can make a world of a difference, especially for those living in retirement complexes or long term care.
 Meditation and mindfulness are two activities anyone can enjoy to nurture themselves, regardless of physical ability.

 What is Meditation?